 - Add in the eggs one at a time and beat in each egg until incorporated.
 Scrape down the sides of the bowl.

-- Add in the powdered sugar, 2 tablespoons of coffee liqueur, and espresso powder.
+- Add in the powdered sugar, vanilla, 2 tablespoons of coffee liqueur, and espresso powder.
 Beat on medium until combined.

 - Pour half of the cheesecake mixture into cheesecake crust.